H-a-y-k/hichesslib/README.md

 #### CellWidget
   * CellWidget can contain any chess piece.
   * Can be marked.
 Marked cell widgets are easily customizable.
-  * Can be highlighted for displaying the legal moves on the board.
+  * Can be highlighted to display the legal moves on the board.

 #### BoardWidget
   * BoardWidget supports all the chess rules.